ni0c/pos-pool-ui/README.md

 # Conflux-PoS-pool-UI

-The Dapp UI for PoS pool
+The Dual Network Dapp UI for Conflux PoS pool